DeepLearningFL/DeepFL/README.md

 6. tech: The different dimensions of features, corresponding to the name of dataset, can be DeepFL, DeepFL-Metrics, DeepFL-Mutation, DeepFL-Spectrum, DeepFL-Textual, CrossDeepFL.
 7. loss: The name of loss function, which can be softmax, epairwise, epairwiseSoftmax.
+8. epoch: The number of training epochs.
+9. dupm_step: The number of epoch in which the result will be stored into the result file.

 ## Results statistics ##
 After running all subject versions, run the following command to calculate the five measurements Top-1, Top-3, Top-5, MFR, MAR: